tenstad/container-workshop/06-docker-compose/README.md

     volumes: ./backend/cache:/app/cache/
 ```

-The container name is `backend`, the maps item's key within `services`.
-It has
-no `image` defined, but is rather build from the dockerfile within the
+The container name is `backend`.
+It has no `image` defined, but is rather build
-`./backend` directory.
-It is configured to restart if were to stop.
-The other
+from the dockerfile within the `./backend` directory.
+It is configured to
-keys should be known from previous sections.
-In short, the port `8000` is
+restart if were to stop.
+The other keys should be known from previous sections.
-forwarded to the container, and it is part of the network `web`.
-Additionally, a
+In short, the port `8000` is forwarded to the container, and it is part of the
-volume is mounted so that the cache is kept even though the container is
+network `web`.
+Additionally, a volume is mounted so that the cache is kept even
-restarted.
+though the container is restarted.

 ## Usage